-Automatic approach to the target
+Automatic Approach to the Target

 The rate of viscoelastic deformation of the tissue depends on the dynamics of electrode insertion.
 By limiting the electrode insertion speed, we limit the distance the target moves between frames, keep it in the field of view by autofocusing, and preserve the continuity of motion appearance even at low frame rates.
 Keeping inter-frame target migration small allows the particle search space to be restricted, and the correspondence problem to be solved locally rather than globally.
-Active detection of time-dependent object contours prior to tracking improves performance with fluorescence microscopy images, and does not limit the nature or shape of the object of interest (Manzo and Garcia-Parajo, 2015).
-This method is capable of detecting multiple objects, analysing and quantifying the level of focus for each single visible object in the field of view, and generating viewpoint motions to optimise the target focus in real-time.
+Active detection of time-dependent object contours prior to tracking improves performance with fluorescence microscopy images and does not limit the nature or shape of the object of interest (Manzo and Garcia-Parajo, 2015).
+This method is capable of detecting multiple objects, analyzing and quantifying the level of focus for each single visible object in the field of view, and generating viewpoint motions to optimize the target focus in real time.

-We interleave electrode penetration with target position monitoring.
-Individual insertion steps are typically set to 3-4 $\mu$ m, in order to prevent the maximum target migration induced by a single step from exceeding half of the diameter of the smallest structures targeted (i.e. half of $\approx 5 - 8\mu$ m).
-The actual target migration distance in a step depends on the relative distance from the electrode tip and actual rheological property of the tissue (Cheng et al.,

-2008) (i.e., cortical layer, species, temperature, age, etc).
-A typical approach trajectory, together with corresponding system parameters during approach, sealing and break-in, is shown in Fig.2.
+We interleave the electrode axial penetration step with target position monitoring.
+Individual insertion steps are typically set to 3-4 μm in order to prevent the maximum target migration induced by a single step from exceeding half of the diameter of the smallest structures targeted (i.e., half of $\approx 5-8~\mu m$).
+The actual target migration distance in a step depends on the relative distance from the electrode tip and actual rheological property of the tissue (Cheng et al., 2008) (i.e., cortical layer, species, temperature, age, etc.).
+A typical approach trajectory, together with corresponding system parameters during approach, sealing, and break-in, is shown in Figure 2.

-Our system is robust to breathing and heart beat induced target motions, as they tend to induce the target to periodically disappear and reappear at the same point in the image.
-The interleaved step-and-reacquire method of our targeting strategy ensures that an electrode insertion step will not be executed until the centre of mass coordinate of the target are updated and the electrode trajectory re-aligned.
-However, excessive breathing and heart beat related movements may still be problematic for detection of object position during tracking, due to degradation of motion fluidity and apparent target deformation.
+Our system is robust to breathing- and heartbeat-induced target motions, as they tend to induce the target to periodically disappear and reappear at the same point in the image.
+The interleaved step-and-reacquire method of our targeting strategy ensures that an electrode insertion step will not be executed until the center of mass coordinate of the target is updated and the electrode trajectory re-aligned.
+However, excessive breathing- and heartbeat-related movements may still be problematic for detection of object position during tracking,